garrettmichiels/blackberry-interview/README.md

 The code in this repository was written and designed by Garrett Michiels.

 This code creates a RESTful Web API that takes in GUID's and stores them in a Redis cache and MongoDB database.
-The database is formatted as a collection where each entry is a document containing the GUID, the expiration, and the user.
+The database is formatted as a collection where each entry is a document in a collection containing the GUID, the expiration, and the user.

 ## How to run
 It is recommended that a python virtual environment be used.
 When doing so, make sure to run: